All Episodes

 It'll all end right then and there.

-All right, as we continue the Sean Hannity show, we are in New Hampshire primary day tonight.
+All right, as we continue the Sean Hannity Show, we are in New Hampshire primary day tonight.

-Full coverage, Hannity, nine Eastern.
+Full coverage, Hannity, 9 Eastern.

-Uh back to our phones.
+Back to our phones.

-Uh we'll be watching Arizona closely.
+We'll be watching Arizona closely.

 We need that Senate seat.